Nagqu: Wildlife

 Nagqu contains a high biodiversity of wildlife.
-There are wild goats, stone sheep, scorpions, donkeys, bears, foxes, wolves, and birds such as Tibetan finch, brown-backed crow, pheasant, vulture, wild ducks, swans, black-necked cranes, and red-crowned cranes.
+There are wild goats, stone sheep, kiangs, Tibetan blue bears, Tibetan foxes, Himalayan wolves, scorpions, and birds such as Tibetan finch, brown-backed crow, pheasant, vulture, wild ducks, swans, black-necked cranes, and red-crowned cranes.
 As of 2018 seven wildlife sanctuaries have been established in Nagqu.
 The 400,000 hectare Siling Co National Nature Reserve (also Selincuo Reserve or Xainza Nature Reserve) around Siling Lake was established in 1993 and contains significant populations of black-necked cranes and some 120 species of birds in total.
 The Yalong Scenic Area, covering an area of 1580 km2 was established in 1988 and is located in the middle reaches of the Yarlung Zangbo River in the vicinity of Zedang Town.

 Fritillaria grow on alpine bushes and alpine meadows at an altitude of 4000–5000 meters, and is valued in Chinese herbal medicine for its ability to loosen mucus on the lungs and cure pulmonary-related ailments.
 Cordyceps sinensis is also valued for its effect on the lungs and kidneys, and is eaten as a delicacy in soups in restaurants in countries such as Singapore.
 Snow Lotus and Musk, known for its central nervous system stimulating effect, are also grown.
 Due to the region being too cold for trees to grow, the Chinese government are considering using solar power to introduce new forested areas to Nagqu, though it is not believed to be economically sustainable.